Arizona Museum of Natural History: Exhibitions

 Among the exhibitions is a hands-on Exploration Station and the Paleo Dig Pit.

-Three changing exhibition galleries offer a variety of subjects.
+Three temporary galleries offer a variety of subjects.
 The evolution of flight—was it from the ground-up or from the tree down?
 AzMNH's exhibition, "Rulers of the Prehistoric Skies," helped to answer that question.
-The exhibit has since been removed, but the pterosaurs are still visible throughout the museum.
+That exhibit has since been replaced, but the pterosaurs are still visible throughout the museum.

 At no other time in the history of life on Earth were there animals like the pterosaurs, those flying creatures who truly did rule the sky.
 They were the first vertebrates to achieve flight, and they did it in a way that was all their own.
 In addition to very distinctly shaped, thin, hollow bones, pterosaurs had membranous wings which were probably flexible and able to change shape during flight.
-The actual mechanical details are not completely understood by paleontologists, thus giving rise to multiple opinions.
+The mechanical details are not completely understood by paleontologists, who share multiple opinions.

-The main goal of the exhibit was to have visitors understand the amazing diversity among Pterosaurs.
+The goal of the exhibit was to have visitors understand the amazing diversity among pterosaurs.
 Exhibit volunteers helped to achieve this goal by building everything from “rock blocks” and puzzles, to actual models of the fliers themselves.
-Don Puffer created a 4-foot mechanical Dsungaripterous pterosaur also known as “Clam Digger” that demonstrated the opening and closing of its wings.
-Ed Mack's sculpture Pteranodon sternbergi is a stunning life-size model that should amaze the museum audience and now hangs over Dinosaur Mountain.
+Don Puffer created a 4-foot mechanical pterosaur known as “Clam Digger” that demonstrated the opening and closing of its wings.
+Ed Mack's sculpture Pteranodon sternbergi is a stunning life-size model that hangs over Dinosaur Mountain.

-"Rulers of the Prehistoric Skies" was part of a Mesa Arts and Culture First Flight initiative and focused on flying reptiles; however the exhibit also explored the evolution of flight from insects, the true first flyers, to birds and bats.
+"Rulers of the Prehistoric Skies" was part of a Mesa Arts and Culture First Flight initiative and focused on flying reptiles; the exhibit also explored the evolution of flight from insects, the true first flyers, to birds and bats.

-The "Rulers of the Prehistoric Skies" exhibit opened on February 4, 2012, and ran for approximately four years due to its popularity.
+The "Rulers of the Prehistoric Skies" exhibit opened on February 4, 2012, and was on display for approximately four years due to its popularity.